-Based on Vestas' risk management policy, the Global Finance function prepares a description of the key risks relating to financial reporting and measures taken to control such risks.
-Global Finance works actively with anchoring risk management throughout the organisation, including ensuring systematic identification and management of all relevant risks.
+Based on Vestas' financial risk management policy, the Global Finance function prepares a description of the key risks relating to financial reporting and measures taken to control such risks.

+Group Finance works actively with anchoring financial risk management throughout the organisation, including ensuring systematic identification and management of all relevant risks relating to financial reporting.

-As part of the risk assessment, Vestas' Board of Directors and Executive Management annually assess the risk of fraud and the measures to be taken to reduce and/or eliminate such risks, including assessing any possibility of the general management overriding controls and affecting the financial reporting.
+As part of the financial risk assessment, Vestas' Board of Directors and Executive Management annually assess the risk of fraud and the measures to be taken to reduce and/or eliminate such risks, including assessing any possibility of the general management overriding controls and affecting the financial reporting.